 Your communication style and branding stays consistent

-A translation agency will make sure that your message is conveyed in a consistent and cohesive manner across all languages and audiences.
+A translation agency will make sure that your message is conveyed in a consistent and cohesive manner for all languages and audiences.

 Translations will undergo extra checks and reviews before delivery

-An agency should run quality assurance texts on translations to make sure there are no errors in the target language, and the translations will be checked against the source file.
+An agency should run quality assurance checks on translations to make sure there are no errors in the target language, and the translations will be checked against the source file.

-Your content can be formatted so they are ready to publish
+Your content will be formatted and ready to publish

 An agency can usually handle any file type or format.
 They often have creative teams who can help with things like InDesign, audio, transcription, voiceovers and formatting.
 Not all freelancers are able to offer a suite of services and skills to produce things ready for market.